"If the DGCCRF shows up, what do I do?"

 The Result

 Today, he sleeps soundly.
-His teams save tremendous time.
-And if the DGCCRF shows up one day, he pulls out his file of evidence in 2 minutes.
+His teams save enormous time.
+And if the DGCCRF shows up one day, he pulls out his evidence file in 2 minutes.

-This is how an anxiety-inducing situation became a nearly 100% transparent technical procedure for the sales teams.
+This is how an anxiety-inducing situation became a technical procedure almost 100% transparent to the sales teams.

 Let's talk